To-jak/smart-report/README.md

 # smart-report
-Research and implementations for automatic generation of report from work meeting conversations.
+Research and implementations for automatic conversation synthesis.